John Paul Young: 1975–1977: Australian chart success

 Throughout 1975, Young toured with Stevie Wright, Sherbet and Stylus, with the latter also being his backing band.
 Young headlined his first concert tour over the Christmas period of 1975–6, preferring to use local bands as their support acts.

 Young's debut studio album, Hero was released in October 1975 and peaked at No. 9 on the Australian Album charts.
 A string of top 10 hits, written and produced by Vanda & Young, followed in Australia including "The Love Game" (peaked at No. 4 in September 1975), "I Hate the Music" (No. 2, April 1976) and "I Wanna Do It with You" (No. 7, May 1977).
 Young's second studio album, J.P.Y. was released in August 1976 and also peaked at No. 9.
 In addition to his Australian success, Young achieved top 20 hit singles in Sweden, with "Yesterday's Hero" and "I Hate the Music", and in South Africa where "I Hate the Music" and "Yesterday's Hero" were No. 1 hits, and "Keep on Smilin'" and "I Wanna Do It with You" were top ten hits.
-In May 1977, Young released his third studio album Green, which peaked No. 19.
+In May 1977, Young released his third studio album, Green, which peaked at No. 19.

-In a 1976 Rolling Stone interview, Young gives an insight into working with the Vanda/Young team: After I recorded Pasadena our relationship just developed.
+In a 1976 Rolling Stone interview, Young gives an insight into working with the Vanda/Young team:

+After I recorded Pasadena our relationship just developed.
 They play me their songs and say: "See what you think of this."
 Usually I like it, sometimes I don't.
 Sometimes I pick out something they've written and say "I want to do this", like I did with Things to do.
 (For the JPY album), we worked out some of the songs on the road.
 Others are worked out in the studio and some, like Standing in the Rain are produced by the studio system.
 Harry and George work it out and I come in later to do the vocal.

 In November 1977, Young's first 'best of' compilation was released, titled All the Best.
 It was preceded by the single "Where the Action Is" and both single and album peaked within the Australian top 40.